TOTIB

-Scaling a New Marketing Organization and My Leadership Philosophy
+Scaling a New Marketing Organization & My Leadership Philosophy

 All of my marketing experience has been with early- to mid-stage venture-backed startups or early-stage products within a larger organization.
 At Microsoft, I managed the commercial launch of their cloud computing product and built their demand gen engine from zero.
 Incidentally, this scenario isn’t unique to Microsoft and is one that I built my marketing career around: building organizations that are based on facts and data, not ones that rely on anecdotal opinions.
 That’s how marketing contributes to the bottom line.